krisu5/userstyles/Twitter - Clean 2019 Design (Now With Light Blue)/README.md

 ## Changelog

+- *2020-03-22:* Sidebar boxes blocked when "Increase color contrast" is enabled, wider toaster on settings
 - *2020-03-01:* Blocked empty space in the "tweet conversation" pages
 - *2020-02-26:* Related to previous fix, now targets all the tweet status URLs
 - *2020-02-25:* Fixed tweet status page that has "?ref_src=" URL parameter